 - The assessment process of the tasks executed by each employee to determine the performance matrix

+Did you know?
 People are now deviating from shifting to metro cities for employment due to the upcoming rise of working remotely.
-This ensures a reduction in the cost of living leading to an increase in the savings and comfortable lifestyle.
+This ensures a reduction in the cost of living leading to an increase in savings and a comfortable lifestyle.